Bukkeeh/LITA_Class_Documentation/README.md

 - statistics
 - Data Driven Decision Making

 ### Data System
+The Two (2) Systems Every Organizations Run:
+- Operational System:They are the systems the organization uses to execute their business processes i.e. SAP, Oracle and Zoom is an operational system.
+- Analytic System: They are the systems the organization uses to evaluate business processes. i.e. Self service BI tools like Power BI

 ### Data Sources
 The primary source of data used here is Data